WTTJ/postgres-sigil/README.md

 ~q"SELECT * FROM users" |> PostgresSigil.Postgrex.query!(:pid) # postgrex
 ```

+## Explaining queries

+Both the Ecto and Postgrex integrations provide `explain_to_file!` that will
+run the query with `EXPLAIN ANALYZE` and write the result to a file named `explain.json`.

+This can then be pasted into https://explain.dalibo.com/ for analysis.

 ## Handling results

 `PostgresSigil.Results` defines a number of functions to make it easier to process the results that Postgrex returns.